crispweed/swapbill_full/docs/example/crosschainexchange.rst

     Operation successful
     balance : 350

-For this to work, we need *both* litecoind *and* bitcoind running and set up as RPC servers, see :doc:`hostsetup`.
+For this to work, note that we need *both* litecoind *and* bitcoind running and set up as RPC servers.
+(See :doc:`hostsetup`.)

-Note that we used payments from the default swapbill wallet, in each case, but you could also use burn transactions or exchanges to create these initial balances.
+We used payments from the default swapbill wallet, in each case, but you could also use burn transactions or exchanges to create these initial balances.

 Procedure for exchange